andreasabel/inCode/entry/tries-with-recursion-schemes.md

 `Trie k v` from our initial "seed" (here, of type `A`).
 It tells us how to generate the next immediate layer.
 Remember that a `TrieF k v A` contains a `Maybe v` and a `Map k A`.
 The `A` (the values of the map) are then used to seed the *new* subtries.
-The `A` is the "continue expanding with..." value.
+The `A`s in the map are the "continue expanding with..." values.

-And then we can use `ana` to "unfold" our value along the coalgebra:
+We can then use `ana` to "unfold" our value along the coalgebra:

 ``` {.haskell}
 ana myCoalg :: A -> Trie k v